Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-9/_posts/2017-01-07-setup-draw.md

 Just remember the directory structure might look like this:

-120Assignment - folder
+120Assignment (main folder)
+Two files in the folder
-    - main.html
+* main.html
-    - sketch.js
+* sketch.js

 </div>
 </div>